Black and Tan Treeing Hound

 🐾 Good with Other Pets

-Good with dogs, moderate with small pets
+Good with dogs, high prey drive with small pets

 Other Names & Breed Recognition